opengovsg/ts-template/guides/deploying/AWS.md

       credentials within the production vault in 1Password
 - [ ] Stash the `cicd` credentials in GitHub as repository secrets for GitHub Actions as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

-### Final configurations

-- [ ] Create `staging` and `production` branches off `develop`
-- [ ] Protect `production` with a branch policy that disallows force pushes and requires reviews before merging

-Deploys to `staging` would involve pushing from a source branch to a `staging`, by force if necessary.
-This allows developers to use the staging environment to either test `develop` or their own feature branches as needed.

-Deploys to `production` would involve merging by PR only.

-## Monitoring and Backups

-Refer to the OGP Monitoring Guide and OGP Backup Guide to set up the necessary monitoring and backup infrastructure